 Mid-earners 'locked out of buying a home'

-The extent at which young people are locked out of the British housing market has been revealed in new figures from economists.
+The extent to which young people are locked out of the British housing market has been revealed in new figures from economists.

-The biggest decline in homeownership in the last 20 years has been among middle-income 25 to 34-year-olds, the Institute for Fiscal Studies (IFS) said.
+The biggest decline in home ownership in the last 20 years has been among middle-income 25 to 34-year-olds, the Institute for Fiscal Studies said.

 A third of them are university graduates, while 30% left school at 16.
 Three-quarters of them live with a partner, and around 60% have children.